narekpirumyan/air-health-eu/prod/README.md

 ## Power BI Connection

-The database is ready to use.
+After generating the database (see Quick Start), you can connect Power BI.
 See `examples/README.md` for ready-to-use Python scripts that connect Power BI to all tables and views.

 Quick connection:
+1. Ensure the database has been generated (see Quick Start steps 3-4)
-1. Open Power BI Desktop
+2. Open Power BI Desktop
-2. Get Data → More → SQLite database
+3. Get Data → More → SQLite database
-3. Browse to: `prod/data/warehouse/air_health_eu.db`
+4. Browse to: `prod/data/warehouse/air_health_eu.db`
-4. Select tables to import
+5. Select tables to import
-5. View Model to see the star schema visualization
+6. View Model to see the star schema visualization
-6. Build dashboards and visualizations
+7. Build dashboards and visualizations

 ## Notes

-- **The database file (`air_health_eu.db`) is included in the repository** and ready to use
+- **The database file (`air_health_eu.db`) is not included in the repository** due to size limitations (>100MB).
+It must be generated using the ETL pipeline (see Quick Start)
 - The processed parquet files are created by the root-level `notebooks/` ETL pipeline
 - All ETL scripts are designed to be idempotent (safe to run multiple times)
-- To customize the schema, edit `sql/schema.sql` before rebuilding the database
+- To customize the schema, edit `sql/schema.sql` before creating the database
+- The generated database will be approximately 100-110 MB in size